Zanius/grim/README.md

 The following configurations are available
 ```
-:batch_size -> Number of records deleted at a time
+:batch_size -> Number of records deleted at a time, defaults to 1000
-:poll_interval -> How often grim should check for records to delete
+:poll_interval -> How often grim should check for records to delete, defaults to 10 seconds
-:ttl -> How old should records be before they are deleted
+:ttl -> Number of seconds a record needs to be before deletion, defaults to 1 week
 :query -> An ecto Schema module name or an ecto query
 ```